vasuadari/hello-world-terraform/README.md

 3. Attaches target group A with t2.micro instance in which app is deployed

-4. Adds a listener rule to foward the incoming requests to target group A
+4. Adds a listener rule to forward the incoming requests to target group A

 ### Instructions to use terraform